jeremytammik/tbc/a/2018_topo_mat_came_targ.md

 ####<a name="2"></a> Using the Built-In CefSharp Browser

-Andrej Licanin of [Bimexperts](https://bimexperts.com/sr/home) shared a nice succint little solution demonstrating how to use the Revit built-in CefSharp installation to display a browser in a WPF control the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [simple WPF with a chromium browser guide](https://forums.autodesk.com/t5/revit-api-forum/simple-wpf-with-a-chromium-browser-guide/td-p/12396552):
+Andrej Licanin of [Bimexperts](https://bimexperts.com/sr/home) shared a nice succinct little solution demonstrating how to use the Revit built-in CefSharp installation to display a browser in a WPF control the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [simple WPF with a chromium browser guide](https://forums.autodesk.com/t5/revit-api-forum/simple-wpf-with-a-chromium-browser-guide/td-p/12396552):

-> This is for the all lost souls out there, may you avoid my suffering.
+> This is for all the lost souls out there, may you avoid my suffering.

 > To create a chromium web browser in your Revit addin, you need to reference cefsharp dlls.
 This is where I had a major hiccup, because I just installed the newest one by nuget.